LiamCrough/Week-1-Homework-Fintech-Case-Study/README.md

     Similarly, using an AI chat bot to communicate with customers and assure them of the low risk nature of the firms activities would be beneficial to the firm.

-* Why are these technologies appropriate for your solution?